-Recently, iQiyi’s new show The Rap of China 中国有嘻哈 held a press conference to give us a better understanding of the program.
-Buying the rights from South Korea’s Show Me the Money, the show is to follow a similar concept in showcasing the country’s hidden rap talents.
+Recently, iQiyi’s new show The Rap of China 中国有嘻哈 held a press conference to give us a better understanding of the program — a talent competition which aims to showcase hidden hip hop talents from China and bring the underground culture into the mainstream spotlight.
 There are four producers on the show: Kris Wu, Wilber Pan, A-Yue (also known as Chang Chen-yue) and MC Hotdog.

 Kris Wu sat down for an interview with Sina and touches upon some interesting points.
 We have translated the interview which discusses views on the show, hip hop, and what he hopes to achieve.

 Sina: This time you are participating in the contest style program as a producer and it requires strong professionalism.
 Did you feel uneasy before coming [on the show]?